GramAddict/bot/README.md

 >Check which python alias you have to use by typing `python -V` or `python3 -V` or `py -V` and use the right one for the rest of the tutorial.

 >Check that pip3 is installed by typing `pip3 -V`
->If that return an error you have to install it!
+>If that returns an error you have to install it!
 How?
 [Google is your best friend!](https://www.google.com/search?q=how+to+install+pip) :P
 ### Step 2: Install GramAddict:
 You can install GramAddict in two ways: with __pip__ or with __git__.
 Is good practice to create virtual environments when you install a new package.
-That will save you from lot of problems!
+That will save you from a lot of problems!

-#### Create a virtual evironment
+#### Create a virtual environment
 We create a virtual environment called `.venv` and activate it:

 - create a directory where you will create the new environment